-Net Loss.
+Net Loss

-Despite generating \$1.25 million of sublicense revenue from the BlueRock Agreement in December 2016, we have not yet achieved recurring revenue-generating status from any of our product candidates or technologies.
+Although in December 2016 we generated \$1.25 million of sublicense revenue from the BlueRock Therapeutics Agreement, we have not yet achieved recurring revenue-generating status from any of our product candidates or technologies.
 Since our inception in May 1998, we have devoted substantially all of our time and efforts to developing our lead CNS product candidate, AV-101, from early nonclinical studies to our ongoing Phase 2 clinical development program in MDD, as well as stem cell technology research and development, bioassay development, small molecule drug development, and creating, protecting and patenting intellectual property related to our product candidates and technologies, with the corollary initiatives of recruiting and retaining personnel and raising working capital.
-As of September 30, 2017, we had an accumulated deficit of approximately \$149.3 million.
-Our net loss for the six months ended September 30, 2017 and 2016 was approximately \$7.3 million and \$5.1 million, respectively.
-We expect losses to continue for the foreseeable future, primarily related to our further development of AV-101 for the adjunctive treatment of MDD, as well as other CNS indications.
+As of June 30, 2017, we had an accumulated deficit of approximately \$144.3 million.
+Our net loss for the three months ended June 30, 2017 and 2016 was approximately \$2.3 million and \$2.0 million, respectively.
+We expect losses to continue for the foreseeable future, primarily related to our further manufacturing and nonclinical and clinical development of AV-101 for the adjunctive treatment of MDD, as well as other potential CNS indications.

-Summary of Our Fiscal Year Ended March 31, 2017 and Six Months Ended September 30, 2017.
+Summary of Our Fiscal Year Ended March 31, 2017 and Quarter Ended June 30, 2017

-During Fiscal 2017 and the first two quarters of Fiscal 2018, we have continued to (i) advance nonclinical, including manufacturing, and clinical development of AV-101 as a potential new generation antidepressant and as a potential new therapeutic alternative for several other CNS indications with significant unmet medical need, (ii) expand the regulatory and intellectual property foundation to support broad clinical development and, ultimately, commercialization of AV-101 in the U.S. and foreign markets, and (iii) on a limited basis, advance the predictive toxicology capabilities of CardioSafe 3D for small molecule new chemical entity drug rescue and development applications and collaborative regenerative medicine opportunities related to our cardiac stem cell technology platform.
+During Fiscal 2017 and the first quarter of Fiscal 2018, we have continued to (i) advance nonclinical, including manufacturing, and clinical development of AV-101 as a potential new generation antidepressant and as a potential new therapeutic alternative for several other CNS indications with significant unmet medical need, (ii) expand the regulatory foundation to support broad Phase 2 clinical development of AV-101 in the U.S. and, (iii) on a very limited basis, advance (a) the predictive toxicology capabilities of CardioSafe 3D for small molecule NCE drug rescue and development applications, (b) our participation in the FDA's Comprehensive in-vitro Proarrhythmia Assay (CiPA) initiative designed to change the landscape of preclinical drug development by providing a more complete and accurate in vitro assessment of potential drug effects on cardiac risk, and (c) collaborative regenerative medicine opportunities related to our cardiac stem cell technology platform.

-Pursuant to our Cooperative Research and Development Agreement (CRADA) with the NIH, the NIH continues to fund, and Dr. Carlos Zarate Jr. of the NIMH continues to conduct, the NIMH AV-101 MDD Phase 2 Monotherapy Study, at no cost to us other than supplying clinical trial material.
-Although we do not direct or control the progress of this study, we currently anticipate that the NIMH will complete the NIMH AV-101 MDD Phase 2 Monotherapy Study in the first half of 2018
+Pursuant to our Cooperative Research and Development Agreement (CRADA) with the NIH, the NIH continues to fund, and Dr. Carlos Zarate Jr. of the NIMH continues to conduct, the NIMH AV-101 MDD Phase 2 Monotherapy Study, a small Phase 2 clinical study of AV-101 as a monotherapy for treatment-resistant MDD at no cost to us other than supplying clinical trial material.
+Although we do not direct or control the progress of this study, we currently anticipate that the NIMH will complete the NIMH AV-101 MDD Phase 2 Monotherapy Study in the first half of 2018.